 The TREC-IS task is to produce a series of curated feeds containing social media posts, where each feed corresponds to a particular type of information request, aid request, or report containing a particular type of information.
 These "types" are defined based on existing hierarchical incident management information ontologies, such as MOAC (Management of a Crisis), For instance, for a flash flooding event, feeds might include, "requests for food/water", "reports of road blockages", and "evacuation requests".
 In this way, during an emergency, individual emergency management operators and other stakeholders can register to access to the subset of feeds within their domain of responsibility providing access to relevant social media content.

-The next up-coming edition of the track is 2019-A, with submission in early June.
+The next up-coming edition of the track is 2019-B, with submission in September.
 To get started read the detailed the Task Guidelines and have a look at the Ontology of information types.
 We also recommend you read our overview paper from the first edition of the track.